+Retaliation, False Reporting, and Witness Intimidation or Harassment.

-Retaliation.
-Retaliation is any adverse action taken against a person because of that person’s participation in protected activity.
-The University strictly prohibits retaliation against any person for making any good faith report to a Title IX Coordinator or for filing, testifying, assisting, or participating in any investigation or proceeding involving allegations of sex discrimination, sexual harassment or sexual misconduct.
+Retaliation is any adverse action taken against a person because of that person’s participation or refusal to participate in the process set forth in CRR 600.030.
 Any person who engages in such retaliation shall be subject to disciplinary action, up to and including expulsion or termination, in accordance with applicable procedures.
-Any person who believes they have been subjected to retaliation is encouraged to notify the Equity Officer or Title IX Coordinator.
-The University will promptly investigate all claims of retaliation.
+Any person who believes they have been subjected to retaliation is encouraged to notify the Title IX Coordinator.
+The University will promptly respond to all claims of retaliation in accordance with this policy.

-Examples of prohibited retaliation include, but are not limited to, giving a lesser grade than the student’s academic work warrants because the student filed a Complaint of sexual harassment; giving lower than justified performance appraisals because a person was a witness in an investigation of alleged sexual harassment; and threatening to spread false information about a person for filing a Complaint of sexual harassment.
+Examples of prohibited retaliation include, but are not limited to, giving a lesser grade than the student’s academic work warrants because the student filed a report or Formal Complaint of sexual harassment; giving lower than justified performance appraisals because a person was a witness in an investigation of alleged sexual harassment; and threatening to spread false information about a person for filing a report or Formal Complaint of sexual harassment.

-False Reporting.
-False reporting is making an intentional false report or accusation in relation to this policy as opposed to a report or accusation, which, even if erroneous, is made in good faith.
-False reporting is a serious offense subject to appropriate disciplinary action ranging up to and including expulsion or termination.
+2. False reporting is making an intentional false report or accusation in relation to this policy as opposed to a report or accusation, which, even if erroneous, is made in good faith.

-Witness Intimidation or Harassment.
-No individual participating in an investigation relating to a report or Complaint that a violation of this policy has occurred should, directly or through others, take any action which may interfere with the investigation.
-The University prohibits attempts to or actual intimidation or harassment of any potential witness.
-Failure to adhere to these requirements may lead to disciplinary action, up to and including expulsion or termination.
+3. The University prohibits attempted or actual intimidation or harassment of any potential Party or witness.
+No individual participating in an investigation relating to a report or Formal Complaint that a violation of this policy has occurred should, directly or through others, take any action which may interfere with the investigation.

+For situations involving alleged retaliation, false reporting, and witness intimidation or harassment, the Title IX Coordinator will refer the matter to the appropriate University process.

 U.S. Department of Education—Office for Civil Rights.
 Inquiries concerning the application of Title IX also may be referred to the United States Department of Education’s Office for Civil Rights.
-For further information on notice of nondiscrimination, visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/contactus.cfm and for the address and phone number of the U.S. Department of Education office which serves your area, or call 1-800-421-3481.
+For further information on notice of nondiscrimination and for the address and phone number of the U.S. Department of Education office which serves your area call 1-800-421-3481.

-The State of Missouri regional Office for Civil Rights is located in Kansas City and is available to provide assistance.
+The State of Missouri Regional Office for Civil Rights is located in Kansas City and is available to provide assistance.

 Office for Civil Rights U.S. Department of Education One Petticoat Lane 1010 Walnut, 3rd Floor, Suite 320 Kansas City, MO 64106 Telephone: 816-268-0550 FAX: 816-268-0559 TDD: 800-877-8339 Email: OCR.KansasCity@ed.gov